-This is one of the oldest towns in Upper Canada, and was
+This is one of the oldest towns in Ontario and was formerly

-formerly the capital of the Province.
+the capital of the Province.
 It is situated where the old town of Newark stood, and is opposite to Youngstown.
 It faces the river on one side, and Lake Ontario on the other.
-The trade of this place has been diverted to St. Catherines, since the completion of the Welland Canal; and the other towns upon the Niagara River have suffered in common, from the same cause.
+The trade of this place has been diverted to St. Catherines, since the completion of the Welland Canal; and the other towns upon the Niagara River other towns upon the Niagara River have suffered in common from the same cause.